TonyMakis/cs-academia/cs211/Projects/Project4/README.md

 This is to be developed in one stage, procedurally.
 There are 5 files being provided to us:

 - `proj4Base.c` => starter code provided for user interface
-- `multipleSourceCodeFilesExample` => a directory that details an example of compiling code with multiple source/header files involved
+- [multipleSourceCodeFilesExample](./multipleSourceCodeFilesExample) => a directory that details an example of compiling code with multiple source/header files involved

 ## Restrictions for this Project

 There are intensive specifications on the nature of file structure as well as queue implementation.
-Also, it is required to create shared program files for this project, for better cleanliness in code maintenance.
-This requires a special `Makefile` as well as folder structure, exemplified in the `multipleSourceCodeFilesExample` directory in this project.
+Also, it is required to create shared program files for this project, for better cleanliness in code maintenance. __This requires a special `Makefile` as well as folder structure, exemplified in the `multipleSourceCodeFilesExample` directory in this project__.

 ### Using the Starter Code (proj4Base.c)